 Conflict of Interest Disclosures.
 All authors should disclose any potential financial conflicts of interest relevant to the submitted manuscript in the cover letter of the submitted manuscript.

 Registration of Clinical Trials.
-As recommended by the ICMJE, Innovations in Clinical Neuroscience requires as a condition of consideration for publication, registration of all clinical trials in a public trials registry that requires the minimum registration data set as determined by the ICMJE [visit http://www.icmje.org/index.html#clin_trials for guidelines].
+As recommended by the ICMJE, Innovations in Clinical Neuroscience requires as a condition of consideration for publication registration of all clinical trials in a public trials registry that requires the minimum registration data set as determined by the ICMJE, which can be accessed via http://www.icmje.org/index.html#clin_trials.
 Please include the trial registry name, registration number, and the url for the registry in the abstract.

-Inclusion of previously published materials.
-Any material submitted to Innovations in Clinical Neuroscience that is reproduced from previously published copyrighted material must be accompanied by a letter of permission from the copyright holder.
+Inclusion of Previously Published Materials.
+Any material submitted to Innovations in Clinical Neuroscience that is reproduced from previously published copyrighted material must be accompanied by a letter of permission from the copyright holder UPON?SUBMISSION.
 All such material should include a full credit line (e.g., in the figure or table legend) acknowledging the original source.
 The author is responsible for obtaining the permission and is responsible for any associated fees.

 Title Page.
 The title page should contain the following elements: title, author names and institutional affiliations, sources of financial support, name of corresponding author with his or her complete contact information (mailing address, telephone and fax numbers, e-mail address), and word count (text only).